ulitol97/ja-pychess/README.md

 To run the game simply install python and run main.py

 ## Gameplay
 Once the game begins, white side goes first.
+Yellow tiles are random traps that demote pieces to pawns.
 The state of the board is represented in the terminal as follows:
 ![ja-chess](https://user-images.githubusercontent.com/35763574/67414491-80369780-f5c3-11e9-96b3-c17fd4796587.png)